arvindyadavtechii/10-Practice-Project-using-html-css/README.md

-# 10-Practice-Project-on-html-css
-In this Repository I used my html css skills for making 10 html css practice projects....
+In this repositiory I build 10-Practice-Project using Html & css !!